-Be aware your old provider may charge an admin fee to change the address on your policy, or charge a cancellation fee if you decide to cancel your home insurance policy.
-However, it could be that the overall savings you make with your new provider still makes switching cheaper.
+Be aware that your existing provider may charge an admin fee to change the address on your policy or charge a cancellation fee if you decide to cancel your home insurance.
+However, it could be that the overall savings you make with your new provider still make switching cheaper.

 Can all my contents be covered for damage?

 That depends on any limits an insurance provider sets.
 It’s a good idea to carefully add up the value of your contents and alert your provider to any items worth more than the single article limit, which can be around £1,500.

 Yes, if you want your belongings to be insured.
 You’re usually only covered for damage to your contents when they’re in a removal van between properties if you employ a professional removal firm – and any breakables may only be covered if they’ve been professionally packed.

 Your home insurance provider may also exclude certain items, such as cash, jewellery and valuable documents.
 You can transport these in your own car when you’ve completed your final checks and left your old property.
 You may want to look for a standalone policy to cover particularly valuable items.